PrabodhBadwaik27/Data-Science-Concepts/README.md

 # Data Science Concepts
-[Switch to PrabodhBadwaik27-patch2 for recent updates] [Currently in making]
+[Switch to branch 'PrabodhBadwaik27-patch-2' for recent updates] [Currently in making]

 This repository contains some of the most important concepts which must be studied and understood in order to be a better Data Science contributer.
 **Pre-requisite:** Willingness to learn